8 October 2021

 Manufacturing & defence

-Singapore – The Government has announced a ‘qualitative transformation’ of the advanced manufacturing sector in response to the disruption of international supply-chains caused by COVID-19.
+Singapore – The government has announced a ‘qualitative transformation’ of the advanced manufacturing sector.
+This is in response to the disruption of international supply-chains caused by COVID-19.
 The program aims to encourage a shift to products where competition is not based on cost but on intellectual property and the quality of products.
-This shift is intended to grow the manufacturing sector by 50 percent over next decade.
+This shift aims to grow the manufacturing sector by 50% over the next decade.
 It opens up opportunities for Australian companies with capabilities in biomedical electronics and precision engineering.

 Vietnam – The fourth wave of COVID-19 has slowed a planned shift in manufacturing production from China to Vietnam by two US technology companies – Google and Apple (Nikkei, 18 August).
 The manufacturing sector has been hit hard by the fourth wave of COVID-19, with the Purchasing Managers’ Index falling below 50 for the second consecutive month.